Adrien-Courses/R5D11-website/content/framework_scrum/piliers.md

 être mises à la disposition de tous les membres qui participeront au projet.
 La direction et les équipes doivent communiquer clairement entre elles pour éviter toute confusion.

+Ci-dessous quelques référence à *Scrum: The Art of Doing Twice the Work in Half the Time*

+> One element of Scrum that’s often **a prelude to achieving autonomy, mastery, and purpose is transparency**.
+The idea is that there should be no secret cabal, no hidden agendas, nothing behind the curtain. (p153)

+Jeff Sutherland donne également quelques exemples

+> They require that all public meetings be open, all records be available to the public, and that there be **nothing taking place behind closed doors—nothing hidden**.
+That’s why in Scrum anyone can go to any meeting.
+Any stakeholder can observe a Daily Stand-up or attend a Review. (p153)

+> So **in Scrum, everything is visible**.
+In my companies, every salary, every financial, every expenditure is available to everyone. (p154)

+Et conclura en fin de chapitre

+> **Secrecy Is Poison**.
+Nothing should be secret.
+Everyone should know everything, and that includes salaries and financials.
+Obfuscation only serves people who serve themselves. (p169)

 ## Inspection
 L’inspection est un processus d’évaluation, d’examen et d’amélioration à la fin de chaque événement programmatique.
 Elle exige que les utilisateurs de la mêlée inspectent régulièrement les progrès et les artefacts de la mêlée afin d’atteindre l’objectif général et d’éliminer